You have logged out You are now logged out.

 Nuclear energy provides vastly more electricity per pound of fuel than any fossil fuel equivalent.
 Plus, nuclear reactors do not produce air pollution or carbon dioxide during operation.
 So nuclear energy is virtually unlimited green energy.

 The ultimate argument for nuclear energy is in Europe.
-France is the only country on the continent committed to nuclear energy.
-A full 70% of France’s electricity is generated by just 18 nuclear power plants around the country.
+France is the only country on the continent that is committed to nuclear energy.
+A full 70% of France’s electricity is generated by just 56 reactors at 18 nuclear power plants.
 The country produces so much energy that it exports what it doesn’t use to its neighbors.

 Now compare France with the U.K., which is fully committed to solar and wind energy.
 For the U.K., a country famous for its rainy weather, solar is a laughable idea, and neither solar nor wind produces energy as reliably as nuclear plants do.
-So Britain must import electricity from France’s nuclear grid just to keep the lights on as it pursues the “renewable” pipe dream.
+As a result, Britain must import electricity from France’s nuclear grid just to keep the lights on as it pursues the “renewable” pipe dream.

-And nuclear power relies on just two ingredients to generate power.
-The first is water, and the second is uranium.
-Now, France has plenty of water but no native uranium reserves to speak of.
-It must import the bulk of its nuclear fuel from Uranium mines in Niger.
+Nuclear power relies on just two ingredients to generate power: water and uranium.
+France has plenty of water, but no native uranium reserves to speak of.
+It must import the bulk of its nuclear fuel from uranium mines in Niger.

 Here in the United States, we are better suited for nuclear energy.
 We have lots of water, and we have considerable uranium reserves in the ground.